cathyqqtao/ddBD-tree-prior/README.md

 Introduction
 -------------------

-`ddBD(tr, outgroup, root.time = 1)`
+`ddBD(tr, outgroup, root.time = 1£, measure = c("SSE", "KL"))`

   `tr` is an object of class "phylo" specifying the relative times from RelTime.

   `outgroup` is a vector of character specifying all outgroup tips

   `root.time` is the age of root in the current time unit.
 The default value is 1.

+   `measure` is the method for selecting the initial values in grid search.
+The best initial values can be selected by minimzing the sum of squared errors (SSE) or Kullback-Leibler divergence (KL).
+The  default is method is SSE.

 Users need to provide a relative timetree inferred by RelTime without any calibrations in order to run `ddBD`.
 To get the relative timetree, one can use MEGA X (https://www.megasoftware.net).

 This program will produce the parameters for birth-death model (i.e., birth rate, death rate, and sampling fraction).
 All three parameters are automatically estimated simultaneously.
 The program that only estimates birth rate and death rate with a user-specified sampling fraction rate will come soon.
 Currently, the estimated parameters can only be directly used in MCMCTree for dating analysis.

+Note that the program currently works well with R version 3.6.x.
+R version 4.0.x gives an error.
+I will fix it soon.

 Directory Structure